User Guide¶

 Note: this feature currently requires your

-support.
-You can test this availability by runninggit log --perl-regexp --author=dependabot
+gitbinary be compiled withUSE_LIBPCREsupport.
+You can test this availability by runninggit log --perl-regexp --author=dependabot.

 - signed_tags: bool = True¶